skadistats/clarity-examples/README.md

 This example shows the format of the entity data in a certain replay.

 You can find it under [skadistats.clarity.examples.dtinspector.Main.java](https://github.com/skadistats/clarity-examples/blob/master/src/main/java/skadistats/clarity/examples/dtinspector/Main.java).
-After building it from the project root with

-	mvn -P dtinspector package

-you can run it with
+Follow the instructions above to build and run it with

-	java -jar target/dtinspector.one-jar.jar replay.dem
+    <exampleName> = dtinspector

 and it will open a window which lets you explore the send tables in an interactive manner.